uskylekurzhal/type-tests/README.md

 To add types in Python 2, you simply add comments with the appropriate types (see the example or the [mypy website](https://mypy.readthedocs.io/en/stable/python2.html) for syntax).
 These type comments work for both Python 3 *and* Python 2.

 ## How To Run This Code
-By running the below example, you can see how mypy
+By running the below example, you can see how mypy works on code that is valid for both Python 2 and 3.

 ```
 docker-compose up;